-In my personal opinion, if you are eating well, then you shouldn’t have to deal with digestion problems.
-When I was a teenager I suffered from constipation and my stepdad used to laugh and say it was because I ate “constipation-material” like pizzas, burgers, meat, dairy, bread, pasta and sugar – and now I realise that he was right!
-These are some of the worst foods for your digestion system, but there’s nothing wrong if you choose to eat them every now and then.
-I’m just here to give some advice on how to avoid this uncomfortable issue no matter what your diet is.
+Well into my 20’s I suffered from constipation and my stepdad used to laugh and say it was because I ate “constipation-material” like pizzas, burgers, meat, dairy, bread, pasta, and sugar – and now I realise that he was right!

-Going vegetarian, then vegan, then raw is by far the best advice I can give you for getting rid of constipation and haemorrhoids FOR LIFE.
+So, going vegetarian, then vegan, then raw vegan is by far the best advice I can give you for getting rid of constipation and haemorrhoids for the long haul.

-However, I know that dietary changes can be somewhat difficult for many people, so I will list some other simple techniques that can help you with this issue no matter what you are eating.
-But please bear in mind that you should ideally try to fix the root cause of the problem (most often diet, but it can be related to more serious health issues so it’s best to check with your doctor) in order to cure constipation permanently, the techniques below are just to help you ease the pain.
-And some of them may seem weird, but I’m not trying to make jokes here, constipation can be a serious matter and these techniques have been tried and tested by either myself or other people I personally know.
+I know that dietary changes can be somewhat difficult for many people, so I will list some other simple techniques that can help you with this issue no matter what you are eating.
+But please bear in mind that you should ideally try to fix the root cause of the problem (most often diet, but it can be related to more serious health issues so it’s best to check with your doctor) in order to cure constipation permanently.
+The natural constipation remedies below are just to help you ease the pain.
+And some of them may seem weird, but I’m not trying to make jokes here, constipation can be a serious matter.

-Now don’t laugh, this has been such a life changer for me that I will write a separate post on it someday.
+Now don’t laugh, this has been a game-changer for me.
 Squatting, for those who don’t know the word, is how you would poo in nature, so not sitting down on a toilet seat, but with your knees pressed up against your stomach.

 In fact, just watch this epic advert for the squatty potty, I think it explains this hard subject soo well!
 I’m not affiliated with them in any way, I just frickin love their adverts!

-If you feel like you can’t go to the loo, squat whilst sitting on the toilet OR for 20 minutes whilst sitting on your bed with your laptop, or whilst playing with your dog.
-The pose alone will trigger the need to go and works perfectly 99% of the time!
+If you feel like you can’t go to the loo, squat whilst sitting on the toilet OR for 20 minutes beforehand whilst sitting on your bed with your laptop, or whilst playing with your dog.
+The pose alone will trigger the need to go and works perfectly 99% of the time (at least for me)!

-Think it’s funny to climb onto the toilet seat with your feet?
-There are special little stools that you can use too.
-Besides, who on earth will even see you?!
-Worth giving a try don’t you think?
+Can’t climb onto the toilet seat with your feet?
+There are special little squatting stools that you can use too.

 Here’s more information about it if you would like to know more.

-When I was 16, I used to suffer from constipation, but at that time everyone I knew did too, so for me it was normal.
+When I was 16, I went to the toilet once every couple of days, but at that time everyone I knew did too, so for me, it was normal.
 I finally got worried when I went to Bali and didn’t go to the loo for 10 whole days!
-I was a little scared, but luckily I knew someone who gave me 4 tea spoons of sencha tea in one cup of water, boiled to 80 degrees celcius (don’t boil it to 100 degrees as it destroys some of the beneficial aspects of the tea).
+I was a little scared, but luckily I knew someone who gave me 4 teaspoons of sencha tea in one cup of water, boiled to 80 degrees Celcius (don’t boil it to 100 degrees as it destroys some of the beneficial aspects of the tea) to help me.

 I used to drink this twice a day, first thing in the morning and after lunch and found it to be one of the best natural constipation remedies.
-Not only did it promote good digestion, it also released toxins and after a few months, it made my body physically sick if I ate anything that was bad for me.
-If you’re drinking it every day, then 1.5 to 2 tea spoons of leaves is enough per cup.
+Not only did it promote good digestion, but it also released toxins and after a few months, it made my body physically sick if I ate anything that was bad for me.
+If you’re drinking it every day, then 1.5 to 2 teaspoons of leaves is enough per cup.

-You can get this tea online here or in most good tea shops, I used to get mine delivered from Japan, but then I found a few decent ones in the Japanese shops in London.
+You can get sencha tea online or in most good tea shops, I used to get mine delivered from Japan, but then I found a few decent ones in the Japanese shops in London.
 You definitely want to get a good quality one, preferably first harvest and organic.
 Don’t go for the cheap options here, they don’t work from my experience.

 Let’s see if I can explain this properly, if you’re sitting on the toilet the modern way, then moving your upper body forwards and backwards whilst straining your stomach a little, will help move things along.